DEFRA/ffc-messaging/README.md

 `type` - Type of message using reverse DNS notation.
 For example, `uk.gov.demo.claim.validated`.

 `source` - Name of the service sending the message.
-For example, `ffc-demo-claim-service`
+For example, `ffc-demo-claim-service`.

-In addition, any property as described in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messages-payloads)
+In addition, any property as described in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-messages-payloads).

 #### Example